Working in this company over the project: designer, architect, 2 senior developers and 2 developers

 Designer, consultant, and myself as architect got together and after meeting with the client to agree the base features, of login, dashboard, and single set of api tests, to run and then show results in a sample report format.
 This would show the whole process viability from acquisition to setting up and authorising to retrieving data and then scoring and displaying it.
 The basis for a single section out of 15 to be audited and taken away as a report.

-Both these systems could be taken back on board later if we wanted the extra server infrastructure, but represented similar queue and worker systems we would need but with extra requirements and failure rates of systems you expect from these that would take time to learn and scale we did not need for their low prices.
+Both these systems could be taken back on board later if we wanted the extra server infrastructure, but represented similar queue and worker systems we would need but with extra requirements and failure rates of systems you expect from these that would take time to learn and scale we did not need to compared the low third party cost.

 With the success of completing this we moved on to the main project in milestone stages.